 The Respondent will be given access to a written summary of the basis for the emergency removal prior to the meeting with the Title IX Coordinator to allow for adequate preparation.
 A Respondent may be accompanied by an Advisor of their choice when meeting with the Title IX Coordinator.
 The Respondent may provide the Title IX Coordinator with information they feel is important for the Title IX Coordinator and Threat Assessment Team to review before making a decision.
+The

-The Title IX Coordinator has sole discretion under this policy to implement or stay an emergency removal and to determine the conditions and duration.
-Violation of an emergency removal under this policy will be grounds for discipline, which may include expulsion of Respondent student, or termination of Respondent employee, or loss of recognition for Respondent student organization.
+Title IX Coordinator has sole discretion under this policy to implement or stay an emergency removal and to determine the conditions and duration.
+Violation of an emergency removal under this policy will be grounds for discipline, which may include expulsion or termination.